Emergency service helplines in India

 I do not wish to put my country down, which I love.
 But, for your own safety it’s best to know that except for a few pockets of super-urban areas, the local police can be quite unreliable.
 There is an emergency number 100, and we also have the blanket emergency number 108.
 But response times can vary from 7 minutes to an hour.

 Since cops are spread pretty thin, due to a low cop to citizen ratio; it leads them to approach problems with a hardened cynicism.
 Until you can prove otherwise, all complaints are wearily dismissed as a waste of time.
 Your status as a foreign national can also affect the proceedings.
 Either you’re heaped with scorn for “coming to this country and then dumping all your problems on us”.
 At the opposite end, genuine care and concern twice that any local would receive, in deference to your foreign passport.

 In case of theft, registering a complaint is smooth, the police are old hands at this.
 In case of a sexual crime, go straight to the hospital.
 Then call the police to make sure they are at the hospital to oversee the treatment and direct doctors on how to handle evidence to give you a strong case.
 Always keep your tone respectful with the police, they’ll appreciate it and it’ll be to your own benefit.

 In more rural areas, be alert, because a casual accusation can often snowball into lynch mobs and kangaroo courts well before the police arrive.

 - Women and children, dial 1090 or 1091 regardless of the nature of your emergency.
-To report child abuse it’s 1098 (keep in mind though that child rearing practices here can be jarringly different from back home, a lot of practices that are perfectly acceptable in this country may seem strange or even barbaric to you).
+To report child abuse it’s 1098 (do keep in mind though that child-rearing practices here can be jarringly different from back home).
+A lot of practices that are perfectly acceptable in this country may seem strange or even barbaric to you

-- In case of domestic abuse and sexual violence: 181
+- In the case of domestic abuse and sexual violence: 181

 - Suicide/crisis 24-hour helpline: (044) 2754 6669